gelso/BigButtonPlay/README.md

    - Check only "YouTube Data API v3" from the list
 3. Click "Save"

-### Step 5: Configure TubeEase
+### Step 5: Configure BigButtonPlay
-1. In your local TubeEase folder, rename the configuration file to `config.js`
+1. In your local BigButtonPlay folder, rename the configuration file to `config.js`
 2. Open the `config.js` file
 2. Find this section:
 ```javascript